 - This is an iterative process which you will have to perform continuously.

-I hope this approach will help you to get the most out of your Spark Streaming application.
-Please leave a comment and tell us about your experience with Spark.
+I hope this approach will help you start implementing a Spark performance tuning strategy and allow you to get the most out of your Spark Streaming application.